har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 <img src="/docs/menuconfig_compiler.png" alt="menuconfig_compiler"/>

 #### Partition Table
 Custom partition table.
-Run 'make flashfs' once to create and flash the spiffs partition image.
+Note : Before running 'make', run 'make erase_flash' to completely erase the flash.
+The new partition scheme will be installed on the next build.
+You only need to do this once.
+As long as you don't change the partition configuration, you can subsequently just run 'make', 'make flash' or 'make flash monitor'.

 <img src="/docs/menuconfig_partitiontable.png" alt="menuconfig_partitiontable"/>